nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The user’s PSP sends the [payment status](#payment-status) back to PSP'.
 14. PSP' forwards [payment status](#payment-status) to wallet:
 PSP' relays the payment status received from the issuing PSP to the wallet.
-15. Wallet updates user with payment status:
+15. Wallet shows payment status to user:
 The wallet provides the user with the payment status, indicating whether the transaction was successful or if any issues occurred.
-16. PSP' updates user with payment status:
+16. PSP' shows payment status to user:
 PSP' provides an additional confirmation of the payment status to the user, ensuring they are informed directly using a channel linked to the PSP' like a merchant / bank app or website.

 To enable the Extended PaymentAuth Flow and allow a PSP' to properly route an authorized payment request, the A2Pay must include the following mandatory details as defined in the [A2Pay schema](a2pay-schema.json):